Freelancer-Protocol/docs/example.md

   <img src="/images/ProjectCategory.png" alt="accessibility text" >
 </div>

-She creates draft for a milestone titled _Homepage_.
-She prepopulates the due date and price fields, suggesting respectively a week from now and \$250.
+She populates the project with a milestone titled _Homepage_.
+She fills the _Due date_ and _Price_ fields, suggesting respectively a week from now and \£250.

+Note she leaves the _Deliverable description_ field blank, so that Steve can fill it.

  <div class ="example-image big">
   <img src="/images/LisasDraft.png" alt="accessibility text" >
 </div>

-Lisa now shares the project with the draft milestone in it.

-Steve is pinged by email, and taken directly to the project after he signs up as a client.
+Lisa now previews and sends by clicking on <span className="button blue-gradient"> Accept and Send</span>
+.

+If Steve has not already signed up to Freelancer Protocol, he'll be sent an invite to join.
+If he already is a user, he'll receive a simple email:

  <div class ="example-image medium">
   <img src="/images/StevesEmail.png" alt="accessibility text" >
 </div>

+Steve chooses to **Accept with modification**
 He enters his payment info (client need to for the milestone to start) and details his specs for the homepage.
 He then previews the milestone before sending it.